willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

 on how security research papers should be structured and written that I think can help make my own work more rigorous.

-### Characterizing Scientific Reporting in Security Literature:An analysis of ACM CCS and IEEE S&P Papers
+### Characterizing Scientific Reporting in Security Literature: An analysis of ACM CCS and IEEE S&P Papers

 This is a nice follow-up paper to the original work.
 I think the most important thing to note here is how their criteria and research questions have changed